rmatsum836/rmatsum836.github.io/_posts/2019-12-03-imbalanced.md

 excerpt: Oversampling to balance your dataset
 ---
-When I tell someone I'm a PhD student in chemical engineering, most of the time they have the impression that I'm studying chemical plant processes and such in great detail.
+When I tell someone I'm a PhD student in chemical engineering, most of the time they have the impression that I spend my days taking classes and studying topics like chemical plant processes.
 As a result, they are usually surprised to hear that the majority of my day-to-day job consists of writing Python code.
-They are usually even more confused whenever I say that I aspire to be a data scientist after graduating.
+They are often even more confused whenever I say that I aspire to be a data scientist after graduating.

 With my formal education in math and statistics only coming from my engineering background, this means